Pamela Colloff

 Pamela Colloff is an American journalist.
-She has contributed to The New Yorker, but a majority of her work has been featured in Texas Monthly, where she was an executive editor.
-As of 2017, Colloff is a senior reporter at ProPublica and a writer-at-large at The New York Times Magazine.
+She is a reporter at ProPublica and a staff writer at The New York Times Magazine.
+Additionally, she has contributed to The New Yorker, as well as Texas Monthly, where she was formerly an executive editor.

+Colloff has won the National Magazine Award twice: in 2013 for Feature Writing Incorporating Profile Writing, and in 2020 for Reporting.

-Early life
+Early life and education

 Colloff and her brother, David, were raised in Manhattan.
-Her father, Roger D. Colloff, was vice president and general manager of WCBS-TV in New York City.
-Her mother, Margery A. Colloff, is counsel to a law firm.
+Her father, Roger D. Colloff, was the vice president and general manager of WCBS-TV in New York City, and her mother, Margery A. Colloff, is counsel to a law firm.

-Colloff began writing during high school when she was 17 years old.
-She interviewed Beat poet Allen Ginsberg when he came to her New York City high school.
-The transcript would later be published in an "alternative newspaper" that Colloff and others published their senior year of high school.
+Colloff began writing when she was 17 years old and interviewed Allen Ginsberg when he visited her high school.
+The transcript was published in an "alternative newspaper" that Colloff and others published during their senior year of high school.

-Because Brown University in Providence, Rhode Island, did not offer a journalism degree, Colloff majored in English literature.
-While at Brown, Colloff completed several independent studies in which she focused on long-form journalism.
-Some of these stories were published in a now-defunct college magazine and were picked up by the Associated Press.
+Colloff then attended Brown University.
+Since it didn't offer a journalism degree, she majored in English literature instead, completing several independent studies in which she focused on long-form journalism.
+Some of her stories were published in a now-defunct college magazine and later picked up by the Associated Press.

 Career

-Colloff moved to Austin, Texas, after college and sought freelancing opportunities.
-She wrote for Texas Highway Patrol, a local trade magazine, before working for Might magazine and Details.
-In 1997, Colloff began working for Texas Monthly as a staff writer, and later as an executive editor.
-As of 2017, Colloff is a senior reporter at ProPublica and a writer-at-large at The New York Times Magazine.
+After college, Colloff moved to Austin, Texas, and sought freelancing opportunities.
+She wrote for Texas Highway Patrol, a local trade magazine, and also published stories in Might and Details.
+In 1997, she began working for Texas Monthly as a staff writer, later becoming its executive editor.
+In 2017, she joined ProPublica, and The New York Times Magazine, in a joint reporting partnership.

-Style

-Many of Colloff's crime stories require extensive research.
-To understand the trials, she reads through court transcripts; re-interviews witnesses, police, investigators and attorneys; and talks to medical and legal experts to understand the jargon.
-Colloff tries to keep information as simple as possible so that the audience can easily understand it.

-Colloff builds suspense and momentum in her stories by revealing information at crucial moments.
-Knowing that many readers now have short attention spans, Colloff tries to keep the reader engaged by using cliffhangers in her writing.
-This can be seen in "The Innocent Man," which was broken into two stories published a month apart from each other.
+Colloff's first book, Catch the Devil: A True Story of Murder, Deception, and Injustice on the Gulf Coast was released July 2026.
+It received a starred review from Kirkus Reviews which called it a "fiery indictment of a system that rewards jailbird snitches for 'telling just the right story.'"